weberrichard/first_blood/README.md

 # first_blood
-1D and 0D combined hemodynamic simulator for arterial blood system utilizing method of characteristics.
+1D and 0D combined hemodynamic simulator for human circulatory system utilizing method of characteristics and MacCormack scheme.
 The main purpose of the project is research and education at the Budapest University of Technology and Economics, Faculty of Mechanical Engineering, Department of Hydrodyanmic Systems.

 ![Alt text](arterial_results.png?raw=true "Title")